hoijui/reuseify/README.md

     https://api.reuse.software/info/github.com/hoijui/reuseify)

 A BASH (and AWK) tool to generate [REUSE] compatible SPDX licensing info for a project stored in a git repo.

-It uses the git commit history for extracting author/copyright info, and a file assigning regexes - matching the (git tracked/content) files - to SPDX expressions.
+## How it works

+It assigns to the projects files:

+* **author/copyright** info,
+  by extracting it from the git commit history
+* **licenses**, using regex + SPDX expression pairs defined in a file

+The grunt work is done with the [REUSE tool] under the hood.

 This tool does not let you execute and forget! \
 In any case, you **have to manually adjust**